-As a byproduct of this process, some projects have been adjusted in scope or removed due to budget constraints and competing priorities.
+As a byproduct of this process, some projects have been moved into a different priority area, recategorized into a new activity, adjusted in scope, or removed due to budget constraints and competing priorities.
 The following activities represent our current list of initiatives that FSSA has determined maximize the available budget and impact of the available ARPA spending plan dollars.
-FSSA expects minimal adjustments moving forward, with the exception of new potential activities that support the implementation of FSSA's PathWays to Aging program in 2024.